 Building Economic Partnerships with First Nations

-Interfor’s operations in British Columbia fall within the territories of 60 First Nations.
-We respect the deep connection First Nations have to their territories and work with them to develop strong relationships that offer mutual benefits.
+We respect the deep connection First Nations (Indigenous peoples) have to their territories and work with them to develop strong relationships that offer mutual benefits.

+Interfor’s operations in British Columbia fall within the traditional territories of more than 60 First Nations.
 Our forestry operations are guided by our First Nations Partnerships: Objectives and Guiding Principles.
 This document outlines these goals:

-- To recognize the United Nations Declaration on the Rights of Indigenous Peoples(UNDRIP);
+- to recognize the United Nations Declaration on the Rights of Indigenous Peoples(UNDRIP);

-- To seek to uphold the Calls to Action of Canada’s Truth and Reconciliation Commission; and
+- to seek to uphold the Calls to Action of Canada’s Truth and Reconciliation Commission; and

-- To commit to meaningful consultation and obtain, where possible, the Free, Prior and Informed Consent (FPIC) of First Nations before proceeding with developments.
+- to commit to meaningful consultation and obtain, where possible, the Free, Prior and Informed Consent (FPIC) of First Nations before proceeding with developments.

 First Nations play an integral role in the future of a strong, viable and sustainable forest economy in BC.
 Interfor is committed to seeking First Nations representation and participation in the forest industry and promoting socio-economic development opportunities across their communities.
-Interfor has relationships with 23 First Nations with whom we have signed agreements that support shared business opportunities, training and capacity building, and positive working relationships that are founded on these mutually recognized objectives:
+Interfor has relationships with 33 First Nations with whom we have signed agreements that support shared business opportunities, training and capacity building, and positive working relationships that are founded on these mutually recognized objectives:

 - Long-term agreements for strong and stable participation of First Nations in the forest sector.